 Environment

-- In Paris summit of UNFCC, India and France launched International Solar Alliance (ISA) which brings together countries between tropic of cancer and tropic of Capricorn for cooperation on solar energy.
+- At the Paris Summit of UNFCC, India and France launched the International Solar Alliance (ISA) which brings together countries between the Tropic of cancer and Tropic of Capricorn for cooperation on solar energy.

 - During Macron’s visit, both countries decided to form a joint working group to institutionalize cooperation in the conservation of the environment.